 “Now he is one among many — many different races, different economic classes, different religions.
 It seems his anxiety-producing impulse to conform can’t find root.”-Ali McKay

 Your Neighborhood School – Worth A 2nd Look

 In the end, all parents want the same things: a safe, happy environment where their children can thrive.
 We hope US parents can start to see through the school ratings that underrate many diverse schools.
 And before discounting their neighborhood school, we urge parents to take a closer look, because it could be the perfect place.
-Don’t believe the scores you see on all the real estate platforms (many of which draw from GreatSchools, including Zillow, Redfin and Realtor.com), because now you are aware of their inherent bias.
+Don’t believe the scores you see on all the real estate platforms (many of which draw from GreatSchools, including Zillow, Redfin and Realtor.com).

 Many parents are willing to sacrifice a long commute if it means their children get access to the “best” schools.
 After all, is there anything more important than their child’s education?
 For affluent families, the home environment is everything when it comes to how well their children will do in school.
 And an extra hour a day with their children is more valuable than the incremental difference between ANY two schools.
 Not to mention, we’ve shown that the high ratings for schools on today’s ranking sites are simply a reflection of the relative wealth of the area, not that the school is necessarily high quality.
 Furthermore, the low grade of your neighborhood school may simply be a reflection of the socio-economic diversity present at the school, rather than any indication of its educational quality.

 Before you make that move to a new home in a “good” school district, or spend thousands (or even tens of thousands) on private school, consider the impact of a homogeneous school experience compared to a diverse experience.
 Consider the impact of a longer commute and less time spent with the family.
 And consider taking a closer look at your neighborhood school.
-It could very well be another Out-Performer, where everyone knows that school diversity matters.
+It could very well be another Out-Performer.